Looking for the best things to do in Nice in 2024? I’ve got the most detailed, comprehensive recommendations for you!

 Where Should You Stay When Visiting Nice?

-Choosing where to stay in Nice can influence what type of trip you have in Nice, depending on whether you want to be oceanside, right in Old Town, farther away off the tourist track, or somewhere just outside of the tourist attractions. can definitely impact your trip to Nice.
-Additionally, there are several really fantastic hotels with pools in Nice – which can be extremely refreshing if you’re visiting during the hot summer months.
+Choosing where to stay in Nice can influence what type of trip you have in the city, depending on whether you want to be oceanside, right in Old Town, farther away off the tourist track, or if you want to stay at a hotel with a pool in Nice.

 How Long Should You Spend in Nice?